About this exhibit

 Quotes attributed to "Gill, Another Light on the Hill" were written by Gerald Gill and taken, verbatim, from an undated manuscript.

-The exhibit was built and written by Sari Mauro, Digital Collections Project Manager at Tufts University, Digital Collections and Archives with assistance from Alejandra Garcia (A2019) in 2017.
+The exhibit was built and written by Sari Mauro, Digital Collections Project Manager at Tufts University, Digital Collections and Archives (now Tufts Archival Research Center) with assistance from Alejandra Garcia (A2019) in 2017.
+The 2022 iteration of the exhibit was researched and edited by Cat Rosch AG22 in 2022.